thiennguyenmark/ror-test/README.md

        ```
 4. Meta-Programming / Data Structures

-   1. Here at Fulfilled, we are big of the DRY principal and meta programming to build reusable modules.
+   1. Here at Fulfilled, we are big of the DRY principle and meta programming to build reusable modules.

       We would like to you build a module and a model to do the following: